SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 ---
 description: >-
-  This article gives site owners a complete overview of the Lifecycle Management Automation process in SysKit Point.
+  This article gives site owners a complete overview of the Lifecycle Management Automation process in Syskit Point.
 ---

 # Resolve Lifecycle Management Tasks

-* **Watch this short video for a quick start on Lifecycle Management tasks in SysKit Point**.
+* **Watch this short video for a quick start on Lifecycle Management tasks in Syskit Point**.

 {% embed url="https://vimeo.com/714449776/441fb200e5" %}

-* **Continue with the article to find detailed information** on how to resolve Lifecycle Management tasks in SysKit Point.
+* **Continue with the article to find detailed information** on how to resolve Lifecycle Management tasks in Syskit Point.

 ## Workspace Lifecycle